astrolytics-io/nucleus-analytics/README.md

 Nucleus.track("PLAYED_TRACK")
 ```

-They are a couple events that are reserved by Nucleus:
+They are a couple events that are reserved by Nucleus: `init`, `error:*` .
+You can't report events containing these strings.
-`init`, `error:*`

-You can't report these events.

 ### License checking